By Request: To Sabbath or not to Sabbath? Pt. 2

 (11) For it is written, “As I live, says the Lord, every knee will bow to Me, and every tongue will give praise to God.”
 (12) Therefore, each of us will give an account of himself to God.”

-With this understanding I don’t think it is in keeping with the doctrines of the Gospel which Paul both understood, taught and lived to say that by this he meant we are free to consider the Sabbath just as common as every day.
-This is because God Himself declared it HOLY – which means UNCOMMON.
-He then commanded His people to remember that it is in fact Holy and to therefore treat it that way.
-Also, He never is said to resend this command.
-Nor does God ever state that He has now made a decision that the 7th day is now common, not special or holy but should be treated as any other day.
+With this understanding I don’t think it is in keeping with the doctrines of the Gospel which Paul both understood, taught and lived to say that by this he meant we are free to consider The Sabbath just as common as every day.

 All that being said, this means that this is NOT a “doubtful thing” over which you are free to have your own opinion, any more than you are free as a Christian to have an opinion about lying or stealing that is contrary to God’s word.

-So I believe the only way in which this can apply to honoring the Sabbath day, is regarding HOW TO KEEP IT and ON WHAT DAY to keep it.
+So I believe the only way in which this can apply to honoring The Sabbath day, is regarding how to keep it and ON WHAT DAY to keep it.
 Both of those things are at least mildly doubtful.

 So what do we do?
 Well according to this passage we carefully follow our conscience before God in all sincerity regarding this because we will be judged for whatever we choose.